pyscripter99/ChatGPT-Utils/README.md

 ```

 ### getResult()
 GetResult is a function that will get the last message and return it.
+Calls waitForReady() before reading.

 On first prompt it will not return valid data!